SpotlightKid/python-rtmidi/INSTALL.md

 platform-specific hints below.

-If you want to change the Cython source file `_rtmidi.pyx` or want to recompile `_rtmidi.cpp` with a newer Cython version, you\'ll need to install Cython >= 0.28.
-The `_rtmidi.cpp` file in the current source distribution (version 1.4.9) is tagged with:
+If you want to change the Cython source file `_rtmidi.pyx` or want to recompile `_rtmidi.cpp` with a newer Cython version, you'll need to install Cython.

-    /* Generated by Cython 0.29.23 */

 RtMidi (and therefore python-rtmidi) supports several low-level MIDI frameworks on different operating systems.
 Only one of the available options needs to be present on the target system, but support for more than one can be compiled in.
-The setup script will try to detect available libraries and should use the appropriate compilations flags automatically.
+The `meson.build` script will detect available libraries and should use the appropriate compilations flags automatically.

 -   Linux: ALSA, JACK